DominikN/docs_new/docs/manuals/panther.md

 ### Power supply ###

 The Panther is equipped with a set of battery cells in Lithium-Ion technology with a rated voltage of 36V and 20Ah, which gives it 740Wh of energy to use for calculations and move around in demanding terrain for about 3.5 hours.
 Moving the robot in a friendly terrain allows for a significant extension of the robot's working time up to 8 hours (standby time up to 40 hours).
-You can check more specyfic information about Panter power consumption [here](/docs/assets/pdf/panther_power_consumption_and_run_time.pdf "Husarion Panther power consumption and run time").
+You can check more specific information about Panther power consumption [here](/docs/assets/pdf/panther_power_consumption_and_run_time.pdf "Husarion Panther power consumption and run time").

 Low battery level will be indicated by a change in the bumper light - both lights will fade in and out orange to indicate that the battery voltage has dropped below 35 volts.
 Read more in the [Bumpers and signal lights](#bumpers-and-signal-lights) section.